Bee-Lab/symfony-beelab/README.md

 * replace "%customize%" with your project's name in ``build.xml``
 * replace "%customize%" with your project's repository name in ``app/config/deploy.rb``, ``app/config/deploy/staging.rb``, and ``app/config/production.rb``
+* remove references about BeeLab in main layout and in favicon

 CI
 ==